Tjstretchalot/lonelypsc/README.md

         print('Subscribing to foo/bar (exact match) until 1 message is received...') async with client.subscribe_exact(b'foo/bar') as subscription:
-            async for message in subscription:
+            async for message in await subscription.messages():
                 print(f'Received message on {message.topic}: {message.data.read().decode('utf-8')}')
                 break

         print('Subscribing to multiple topics using glob pattern until 1 message is received...') async with client.subscribe_glob('foo/*') as subscription:
-            async for message in subscription:
+            async for message in await subscription.messages():
                 print(f'Received message on {message.topic}: {message.data.read().decode('utf-8')}')
                 break

         print('Subscribing to a variety of topics until one message is received...') async with client.subscribe(exact=[b'foo/bar'], glob=['baz/*']) as subscription:
-            async for message in subscription:
+            async for message in await subscription.messages():
                 print(f'Received message on {message.topic}: {message.data.read().decode('utf-8')}')
                 break